 - Soft tissue injuries (torn muscle and ligaments, contusions, abrasions, lacerations, degloving).

-What to Do If You Are Injured in A Pedestrian Accident in New York
+What to Do If You Are Injured in a Pedestrian Accident in New York

-Insurance adjusters work with accidents, accident victims and their medical bills and other losses every day.
-They know what you deserve to be paid, and what they can get away with paying you.
+Insurance adjusters work with accidents, accident victims, and their medical bills and other losses every day.
+They know what you deserve to be paid, and what they may get away with paying you.
 You should not accept a quick settlement offer from a driver’s insurance company without having a personal injury lawyer review it and advise you on whether the offer is reasonable in light of your injuries.

 - As your New York pedestrian accident attorneys, we will help you identify all potential sources of compensation after an accident.